Xiqi-Li/expr/README.md

   2) Results were sperated into plots and analysis responses in the function output.

 **vignette**
-- The package vignette showcase exprClean in making RNA analysis a pipeline.
+- The package vignette showcase expr in making RNA analysis a pipeline.
 Added a k-mean clustering measure to auto-detect batch effect as an alternative for manual visualization.
 Manual confirmation still recommended.
 - The package vignette can be easily customized to generate one-click html or pdf report for user datasets.

 ## Notes 2/1/2023